quisquous/cactbot/docs/LogGuide.md

 which may include other people around you and not yourself and also takes your ACT encounter settings into consideration.

+`isACTChanged` and `isGameChanged` represent whether the state has changed since the last log line.
+This allows triggers to be written for when a particular one changes, as lines are emitted if either changes.
+These are both true the first time the log is written.

 OverlayPlugin uses `inACTCombat` to re-split your encounters during import based on how they were split when they were originally recorded.